NovelToon NovelToon

 Hillary was not a famous woman from society events.
 She was not someone with influence or a family name that demanded respect.
 She was a young woman with simple dreams, quiet grace, and a light that made her different from the people Arsen was used to meeting.

-He had first seen her at a corporate dinner months ago.
+He had first seen her at a corporate dinner couple weeks ago.
 He had not even planned to attend, but duty required his presence.
 It was supposed to be another dull evening, another room filled with people chasing his approval.

 And then he saw her.